 NOTE 1: QUIC transport parameter needs to be registered in IANA (by stage 3).

-4. On each of the established QUIC connections, the UE may either send an extended HTTP CONNECT request to UPF (as defined in RFC 9484 [7]) immediately after a multipath QUIC connection is created (as a proactive action), or when the UE allocates a new QUIC stream from the multipath QUIC connection (e.g. based on QFI).
-This extended HTTP CONNECT request, essentially indicates that IP proxying over HTTP is needed.
-If this is accepted by UPF, it responds with a 200 status.

-5. The UE generates a new IP packet (IP packet #1) that should be sent via the MA PDU Session.
+4. The UE generates a new IP packet (IP packet #1) that should be sent via the MA PDU Session.
 This IP packet initiates a new IP flow, i.e. a sequence of IP packets using the same 5-tuple.
 For this new IP flow (and for each new IP flow):